TuxRiders/environment-setup/episode-6-install-paraview-gmsh-salome.md

-# [Environment Setup 5] Install Visual Studio Code and Atom using installation packages and dpkg
+# [Environment Setup 6] Install ParaView, GMSH, and SALOME using precompiled (portable) binaries

 * Navigate to the home folder